 Recital timeline recommendations: It is so important to have students well prepared for recitals.
 My biggest goal is for confidence for each student and for them to feel great about performing!
 I never want a student to feel panicked about a recital and that is avoidable by making a plan to be well prepared.
 Picking songs early is a big component to students feeling prepared.
 As we prepare for recitals, we can of course be working on other songs too and working ahead in the books.
 The recital song doesn’t have to be the hardest song they know!
 It is an important skill to polish a song and to keep a song “strong” for a length of time.
 This is taught through performing.
 Please be in communication with parents about this concept as well.
 These are my recommendations on timeline that has lead to successful performances for my students.
 Every student is different and so please adjust accordingly.
 Recitals always have a way of “sneaking up” on us.
 It seems like a far way off, but it will be here before we know it.

-1. Invite the student to perform in the recital (January)
+1. Invite the student to perform in the recital (Registrations due by February 1st)

 2. Start talking about if they’d like to participate and their song selection (January-February)

-4. Make your song selection (Mid February) Select something they can already play fairly well.
+3. Make your song selection (By March 1st) Select something they can already play fairly well.
+Please read guidelines below.

-5. Your students should be able to make it from start to end in one go (Late March)
+4. Your students should be able to make it from start to end in one go (March 15th)

 • Songs don’t have to be memorized, if they are, I would have them memorized at least 1 month in advance from the recital day.